 The grace of manta rays is arguably unparalleled in our oceans.
 This kinetic light and sound sculpture draws inspiration from the instantly recognisable...

 Corner of Argyle and George Street

 Atelier Sisu: Renzo B. Larriviere (Peru) / Paul Peña Castro (Colombia)

 The grace of manta rays is arguably unparalleled in our oceans.
 This kinetic light and sound sculpture draws inspiration from the instantly recognisable shape of the manta ray and the mystical rainstick.

 The sculpture moves, mimicking the fins and organic movement of sea creatures.
 It explores 'flow' using parametric form, movement, and the incorporation of mechanical sound elements.
 As the ray-like form swims in mid-air, it is reminiscent of the waves and the soothing ballet of the creatures in our oceans.

 In many cultures, the use of musical instruments is integral to rain-summoning rituals and ceremonies.
-Manta Rain seeks to mimic the same sounds of water, reminiscent of the environment where Manta Rays and other sea creatures live.
-The installation reminds us of the magical creatures that live in the depths of our oceans and the importance of environmental conservation.
+Here, the artists mimic the same sounds of water, reminiscent of the environments where manta rays and other sea creatures live.
+The installation reminds us of the irreplaceable beings that live in the depths of our oceans and the importance of environmental conservation.